Two bedrooms losing cooling together: pinhole coil leak

 What we checked

-Two rooms fading together while the living room held pointed to the shared bedroom branch, not a system-wide gas problem.
+Two rooms fading together while the living room held pointed to whatever fed just those two coils, not a system-wide gas problem.
 We ran a pressure hold test first to confirm the system was actually losing gas, rather than topping it up blind.
 With leakage confirmed, we worked inward.
 The pipe joints at each indoor unit were checked with soap solution, since loose joints are a common leak point and quick to rule out.
-Those came back clean, so we moved to the coils, adding UV dye at the service port and running the system under load to carry it through the indoor units.
+Those came back clean, so we followed the line further, adding UV dye at the service port and running the system under load to carry it through to the distributor joint feeding both bedroom coils.

 Operating pressure sat below the expected range, confirming gas was leaking out.